-The design of the TXL language was driven almost entirely by the by-example rapid prototyping goal.
-In this section we introduce basic TXL language features and properties by the design goals that they meet.
+The design of the TXL language was driven almost entirely by the examplebased rapid prototyping goal.
+In this section we introduce the basic features and properties of the TXL language in terms of the design goals that they meet.

 3.1 Goal: Rapid Prototyping